 Getting an Interview

-I applied through a recruiter and the process took 4 months – interviewed at Goodby, Silverstein & Partners.
+I applied through a recruiter.
+The process took 4+ months – interviewed at Goodby, Silverstein & Partners (San Francisco, CA).

 I was first connected to the New York office by Rich Silverstein himself (met him at my university where he gave me a name of his coworker and I later found the person on LinkedIn).
 I had a brief informational interview with another woman and she referred me to HR at the San Francisco office.
 I contacted HR there and received very flaky responses and cancellations on phone meetings that we were supposed to have.
 The conversation ended there.